baperrou/WooBookings-Recurring-Booking/readme.txt

 = Recommended Plugins =

-The following plugins are needed for Woobooking Reoccurring Bookings by Week to work:
+The following plugins are needed for Woobooking Recurring Bookings by Week to work:

 * [WooCommerce Bookings](https://woocommerce.com/products/woocommerce-bookings/) by Automattic
 * [Product Add-Ons](https://woocommerce.com/products/product-add-ons/) by Automattic